Anyone else feeling stressed, stretch thin, or just generally overwhelmed – or just me?

 4. Untether From Tech

 Get off your devices and reboot (au natural)!
-We’re living in a digital age, so while up-to-date gadgets can be helpful, our brains need time away from the constant stimulation.
-Overstimulation leaves us drained – but did you know it’s scientifically proven?
+We live in a digital age, so while up-to-date gadgets can be helpful, our brains need time away from the constant stimulation.
+Did you know that overstimulation leaves us drained (it’s scientifically proven)?
 Put down that screen for an hour (or more!) to observe how much calmer you feel afterwards; research shows this is key to regulating dopamine levels naturally.
 Some people are more sensitive to the dopamine crash from digital separation than others but every brain needs a break!
 Digital detoxing isn’t just good advice anymore: science says so too!

 Remember that brain dump in step one?
 Let’s take that list and schedule them somewhere visible.
 Major kudos if you schedule the whole week!
 I like to do this activity either before bed or in the morning…coffee before planning optional but encouraged!

 Feeling the need to “do it all” can be paralyzing.
-But by taking a step back, you’ll likely find that most of your tasks are totally manageable!
-Prioritize two or three items on your list as ‘must dos’ – then spread the others throughout week if there are too many.
-A planner is an excellent tool for keeping track of this flow but you don’t have to be fancy.
+So, take a step back, and you’ll likely find that most of your tasks are manageable.
+Prioritize two or three items on your list as ‘must dos’ and spread the others over the week if there are too many on one day.
+A planner (my ADHD favorite here) is an excellent tool for keeping track of this flow but you don’t have to be fancy.
 A simple notebook can do the trick.
-Even though using a calendar or a planner is something that some of us resist, when you do, time becomes tangible and the flow of the day can be seen and analyzed resulting in a more productive, reliable, less stressed version of YOU!
+When you do, time becomes tangible and the flow of the day can be seen and analyzed resulting in a more productive, reliable, less stressed version of YOU!
 And trust me, checking off those accomplishments will give you quite a boost in morale!

 Overwhelm doesn’t have to be a permanent state.
-By completing these five steps…or even just one, you can put yourself on the path of reclaiming your time and sanity.
-Writing down your thoughts will give clarity; movement, breath and regular tech pauses can help open up capacity; and most important of all – a timely, realistic schedule.
+By completing these five steps…or even just one, you can put yourself on the path of reclaiming your sanity.
+Writing down your thoughts will give clarity.
+Utilizing movement, breath, and regular tech pauses can help open up capacity.
+Most important of all – a timely, realistic schedule.
 Taking these five steps to reign in overwhelm can make all the difference when trying to live a happy and balanced life.

-To get you started on the right foot, I am giving away The Ultimate Overcome Overwhelm Guide — It’s a sure fire way to quickly reduce overwhelm TODAY.
-Be sure to download it now by clicking this link.
+Get started on the right foot, and get The Ultimate Overcome Overwhelm Guide — It’s a sure fire way to quickly reduce overwhelm TODAY.
+Download it now by clicking this link.

 Comment on this post